Conservative leadership: Liz Truss says Tory economic policy choked growth

 "The best way to achieve economic growth is cutting taxes and bureaucracy, and boosting private sector investment and innovation," he said.

 Mr Sunak has previously said the tax burden needed to be reduced but not immediately, saying it was a matter of "when not if".
+He is expected to set out further policies in the coming days.

+Liz Truss sounded sure-footed and confident on what she believes now in her Today programme interview, in contrast with Rishi Sunak's more hesitant and defensive performance in the same slot last week.

+But her critics can and will point out the strength of her convictions now can be contrasted with the strength of rather different convictions in the past - notably on Brexit; she voted Remain in 2016.

+She's previously criticised the cuts in public spending during David Cameron's time as Prime Minister.

+So what would have been her approach then?
+More borrowing, as she advocates now?
+And where does she see the limit of borrowing?
+These questions matter as the overall coherence of her economic strategy is scrutinised.

-The pair emerged as the final candidates after Ms Truss overtook Trade minister Penny Mordaunt, at one point the favourite, to secure second place in the final ballot of Tory MPs.
+Ms Truss and Mr Sunak emerged as the final candidates after Ms Truss overtook Trade minister Penny Mordaunt, at one point the favourite, to secure second place in the final ballot of Tory MPs.

 Mr Sunak, who consistently led among MPs, topped the ballot with 137 votes.
 But polls suggest he is less popular among the Conservative Party membership.